Build Career Competencies

 Get an On- or Off-Campus Job

 Working as a RA, Meridian, or a retail job may not seem directly “career related,” but in reality, many jobs help build the career competencies and transferable skills seek.
 Check out posted positions on campus in JobLink through Blackboard and contact the Student Employment Office for questions.
-You can also work with a Peer Career Advisor here at the Career Center during drop-in hours for advice on finding opportunities and resume assistance.
+You can also work with a Peer Career Advisor here at the Greene Center during collaboration hours for advice on finding opportunities and resume assistance.

 Participating in extra-curricular activities allows you to explore a variety of interests, and build important skills such as leadership, communication, teamwork and more.
 Check out the Campus Community Connection (CCC) website for lists of clubs and organizations on campus.
 You can also connect with Wilson Commons Student Activities for upcoming events and services to help you get involved.

 Explore and build competencies through the Rochester curriculum

 Be curious by taking a variety of courses and conducting research on what is available to you through the Rochester curriculum.
 Think about what skills or competencies you would like to develop through your coursework, whether within or outside you major and through the clusters you choose.
 Challenge yourself to try new things!

 “By making choices we learn to profit from our mistakes.
 Waiting for the perfect choice is to miss it all.”